silmae/hsi-smart/README.md

 - "/Cpp-Implementation/3rd_Hidden"
 - "/Cpp-Implementation/Output-Layer"

+Program also saves:

-Program also saves output-values/predictions for each image (in this case 10 first) to:
+output-values/predictions for each image (in this case 10 first) to:
 - "/Cpp-Implementation/Tensorflow-Output-Values".

+- 10 first images in Flatten state

 This is for comparisons in later phase.